Nolan Gould

 Nolan Gould (born October 28, 1998) is an American actor.
-He is known for his role as Luke Dunphy on the ABC sitcom Modern Family.
+He is known for his role as Luke Dunphy on the ABC sitcom Modern Family (2009–2020).

 Early life and education

-Gould was born in New York City, the son of Angela and Edwin Gould.
-Shortly after his birth, due to his father's military career, he and his parents moved to Phenix City, Alabama.
+Gould was born in New York City, to Angela and Edwin Gould.
+Shortly after his birth, he and his family moved to Phenix City, Alabama, due to his father's military career.
 When Gould was five years old, the family moved to California.
 His older brother, Aidan Gould, is also an actor.

 Gould is a member of Mensa, and, as of 2012, had accelerated four grades in school.
 He stated on The Ellen DeGeneres Show that he has an IQ of 150.
 During summer 2012, at age 13, Gould took a General Educational Development (GED) test and said he hoped to take online college courses.

 Career

 Gould began his career at age three doing commercials.
-His recent films include the lead in the feature Ghoul, based on the novel by Brian Keene.
+Gould began his acting career at the age of 8, when he made his short film debut in The McPassion as Son at Restaurant.
+He made his feature film debut in the 2007 comedy film Sunny & Share Love You, whereas he made his television debut in the live-action animated teen sitcom Out of Jimmy's Head portraying Jason, in which he played the role of young version of Dominic Janes' character Jimmy Roberts, he won for Best Young Ensemble Performance in a TV Series in 29th Young Artist Awards.
+In 2009, Gould played the role of Sam in the sci-fi comedy film Space Buddies, the third installment of the Air Buddies franchise.

+His breakthrough came as Luke Dunphy, youngest child and son of Phil (Ty Burrell) and Claire (Julie Bowen) on the Emmy-winning smash Modern Family.
 As of the 2014–15 TV season, Gould made over US$70,000 per episode for his role on Modern Family.
-His other television credits include Eleventh Hour and the movie of the week, Sweet Nothing in My Ear.
+Buoyed by his Modern Family fame, Gould also landed a small role in the big screen comedy Friends with Benefits, in which he played the role of Sammy.
+In 2011, he was the lead in the feature film Ghoul, based on the novel by Brian Keene.
+In 2013, Gould played the role of Max in the romantic comedy film by Maggie Carey titled The To Do List, which was released on July 26, 2013.
+Gould appeared in the 2014 war drama film Field of Lost Shoes, where he played the role of Robert / Sir Rat.